cbecraft1184/teams-meeting-minutes-prod/PRODUCT_ROADMAP.md

 ## Executive Summary

-This document outlines potential feature enhancements and strategic evolution paths for the Automated Meeting Minutes Platform.
+This document outlines potential feature enhancements and strategic evolution paths for the DOD Teams Meeting Minutes Management System.
 The roadmap is organized by strategic priority, technical feasibility, and market demand to support long-term growth and competitive positioning.

 **Strategic Objectives:**
 1. Maintain market leadership through continuous innovation